JayVoigt/JavaMonopoly/documentation/pp3.md

 &nbsp;

 The latter approaches of board-domain querying allow for cleaner access to attributes of the game state.
-Additionally, much of the need for this querying is eliminated as the board can automatically self-update the relationships between its data members when the game state changes, using these methods internally.
+Additionally, much of the need for this querying is eliminated as the board class can automatically self-update the relationships between its data members when the game state changes, using similar methods internally.

 &nbsp;